Linking Our Community to a Living Tradition

 Living Links classes are open at no cost to the San Francisco Bay Area community, as well as to an online audience through live-streamed broadcasts.
 Classes will be held at Zaytuna College, 2401 Le Conte Ave. in Berkeley.
 Please sign up here for live-stream alerts.

-The Fall semester begins Saturday, September 6, and ends Saturday, December 6.
+Saturday, January 24, and ends, Saturday, May 9.
 Each course continues into the Spring semester.

 The Roots of Interpretative Disagreements